-Pamela Toto is Board Certified in Gerontology and a Fellow of the American Occupational Therapy Associatiom (AOTA).
-She has over 26 years of clinical experience as an occupational therapist, providing services to older adults as both a clinician, manager, consultant and educator in the community and in long term care settings.
+Pamela Toto is Board Certified in Gerontology and a Fellow of the American Occupational Therapy Association (AOTA).
+She has over 27 years of clinical experience as an occupational therapist, providing services to older adults as both a clinician, manager, consultant and educator in the community and in long term care settings.
 She is an expert in developing preventative interventions that promote aging in place for vulnerable older adult populations.
-Toto's research focuses on the development of client-centered interventions to promote independence, participation and healthy aging in older adults.
+Toto's research focuses on the implementation of client-centered interventions to promote independence, participation and healthy aging in older adults.
 She has completed research examining the impact of a best practice physical activity program using activity-based goals on activity of daily living performance in older adults, the use of environmental supports to enhance function in community-dwelling older adults, and research exploring the feasibility of client-centered goal setting with medically complex older adults in primary care.
-Toto's most current research explores the impact of a compensatory intervention using goal attainment scaling with frail older adults transitioning to home following inpatient rehabilitation in a skilled nursing facility.
+Toto's most current research explores the implementation of behavioral interventions to reduce frailty and frailty-related disability in older adults.

 Department of Occupational Therapy